Best Mariana Tek alternative for boutique studios

 2. Four-mode cancellation policies.
 Lose credit, charge fee, both, or neither — configurable per pack and per membership tier.

 3. Term-based courses.
-First-class scheduling entity with native swap rules and refund-with-medical-doc workflow.
+A built-in scheduling type with native swap rules and the refund-with-medical-doc workflow.

 4. Multi-location architecture.
 Cross-location memberships, central instructor scheduling, franchise reporting.
 This is the load-bearing capability for chains.